Accreditation in a box

 - The scheme operator will administer and monitor the scheme.

-- Maintain a database record of accredited dwellings, landlords and tenants which will be passed to the local authority who covers the area of the accredited landlord or agent.
+- Maintain a database record of accredited dwellings, landlords and tenants, which will be passed to the local authority that covers the area of the accredited landlord or agent.

-- Be responsible for the issuing, administration, suspension and revocation of accredited status (with prior consultation with the local authority).
+- Be responsible for issuing, administering, suspending and revoking accredited status (with prior consultation with the local authority).

 - Assist landlords and tenants to achieve accreditation status.